prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/02 dns-forward-reverse-zones.md

 ## Dynamic Updates

-- Active Directory uses dynamic DNS updates to create and update DNS records automatically.
+- AD uses dynamic DNS updates to create and update DNS records automatically.
 When the Domain Controller starts, it registers its service records.
 When a client joins the domain, it registers forward and sometimes reverse records if permissions allow.

 - Dynamic updates mean I do not need to manually create most DNS records.
-The DNS server and Active Directory work together to keep the zone up to date.
+The DNS server and AD work together to keep the zone up to date.

 ---